janaAmabrouk/TMDb-Movie-Data-Analysis/README.md

 - Numpy
 - Matplotlib
 - Seaborn
-- Csv
+- CSV

-Anaconda is the best program to use, which comes with all of the necessary packages, as well as IPython notebook.
+Anaconda is the best program to use, which comes with all of the necessary packages, as well as Python notebook.
 Here are the installation steps:
 <br>Download the installer from https://www.anaconda.com/download/.
-Choose the Python 3.6 or higher version, and the appropriate 64/32-bit installer.
+Choose the Python 3.6 or higher version and the appropriate 64/32-bit installer.
 <br>Refer to the installation instructions [here](https://docs.anaconda.com/anaconda/install/).
 <br>Verify the installation, as mentioned [here](https://docs.anaconda.com/anaconda/install/verify-install/).